DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/onIncidentOccurred.md

 Information on the occurred incident.

 ---
-The widget notifies you of errors and warnings by passing messages to the browser console.
+The UI component notifies you of errors and warnings by passing messages to the browser console.
 Each message contains the incident's ID, a brief description, and a link to the [Errors and Warnings](/api-reference/20%20Data%20Visualization%20Widgets/Errors%20and%20Warnings '/Documentation/ApiReference/Data_Visualization_Widgets/Errors_and_Warnings/') section where further information about this incident can be found.

 The **onIncidentOccurred** function allows you to handle errors and warnings the way you require.
 The object passed to it contains the **target** field.
 This field provides information about the occurred incident and contains the following properties: